01 of 08

 More Things You Can Do in San Diego

 There's a lot more to do in San Diego.
-You may want to start by finding out why you should skip some places you've heard about.
-If you're a contrarian traveler who seeks out the undiscovered spots, then don't miss these 9 Things You Didn't Know You Wanted to Do in San Diego.
+If you're a contrarian traveler who seeks out the undiscovered spots, then don't miss the 9 things you didn't know you wanted to do in San Diego.

 Scientifically oriented kids may enjoy the Mount Palomar Observatory.